Roberval Andrade

-Roberval Andrade (born 6 December 1970) is a Brazilian racing driver.
+Roberval Menezes de Andrade (born 6 December 1970) is a Brazilian racing driver.
 He is currently competing in the Copa Truck.
 He was the driver's champion in Fórmula Truck, in 2002 and 2010, and Copa Truck in 2018.

 Career

 Andrade won the Fórmula Truck championship in 2002 and again in 2010.
 In 2016, Andrade worked for the Ticket Car® Corinthians Motorsport team, representing his team and Sport Club Corinthians Paulista.
 Moving to Copa Truck, he won his first (and so far only) championship there in 2018.